 Don't hesitate to ask any questions you have during your appointment.

 Tests and diagnosis

 If your doctor suspects a pituitary disorder, he or she will likely order several tests to check levels of various hormones in your body.
-Your doctor may also want to check for hypopituitarism if you've had a recent head injury that might have put you at risk of damage to your pituitary gland.
+Your doctor may also want to check for hypopituitarism if you've had a recent head injury or radiation treatment that might have put you at risk of damage to your pituitary gland.